- What is business liability insurance?

 How to get business liability insurance

-Getting protection for your small business starts with looking at your company’s risks and coverage needs.
-Then, reach out to insurance providers for quotes, either directly or through an independent agent who can compare options for you.
+- Request quotes.
+Reach out to insurance providers directly or work with an independent agent who can compare multiple options for you.

 Tips to lower the cost of business liability insurance